cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 * Let you answer quick "how many?" questions, with a count of the rows that match your criteria.
 (In the next lesson, you'll see that pivot tables, or group-by queries, are much more powerful for this in most cases.)
 * Together, sorting and filtering can narrow your dataset to just the items you want to examine more closely in your reporting.

+## Tutorial

+### Data file used in this tutorial:

+[Opioid-related EMS calls]({{site.baseurl}}/assets/data/xlexamples/opioidemscalls.xlsx) in Tempe, Az.
+This dataset was downloaded from the Tempe Open Data site in 2018.
+Beginning in 2019, it stopped publishing some of the details in this example, but it still has the basic information on its [open data portal](https://data.tempe.gov/datasets/e16768f13d084bb688120e6ddfbaa113).
+It contains a list of every 911 call that emergency workers thought were associated with opioid overdoses.
+It contains information on the date, time, demographics of the victim, what was wrong and what they were treated with in the ambulance.
+Some repetitive columns were removed.

+It's a great spreadsheet for practice on dates and on text columns, but doesn't really have any numbers to work with.

 ### Create a data table from your spreadsheet